We have started construction!

 - JHHSM went through an exhaustive RFP process to bring on a design team in 2020.
 HGA, a national interdisciplinary design firm, heads up the design team in partnership with local architecture firm Prospect Studio and exhibit designer Gallagher & Associates.
 Read more about their backgrounds.

 - JHHSM and the design team began collecting community input through a series of surveys, workshops, and public presentations through 2021.

 - Our new campus will provide engaging exhibit, educational, and community gathering spaces with two exhibition galleries, archive center, education classroom, historic cabins, outdoor programming space, and Museum store.

 - This primary, year-round campus will exhibit Jackson Hole’s history from indigenous peoples, to the era of exploration, to permanent settlement, tourism, and recreation.
-Exhibit development is being co-curated with community partners, including the Shoshone and Bannock tribes.
+Exhibit development is being co-curated with community partners, including the Eastern Shoshone and Shoshone-Bannock Tribes.

 We purchased the southeast lot on The Block, our future Museum campus.

 - In 2019 during the Jackson Hole Land Trust’s “Save the Block” campaign, Jackson Hole Historical Society and Museum (JHHSM) identified The Block as the ideal permanent home for the JHHSM.